Bucket List: What It Feels Like To Go Wing Walking

 From my personal journal.

 “When I last looked at the altimeter, it was inching slowly above 3000 ft.
 Very slowly.
-I estimated that I’d have another 2-3 minutes to go before we hit 4000 ft.
-And maybe another 2-3 minutes if the plan is for me to start the climb at 5000 ft.
-I had no idea.
-The view’s nice.
-The speedometer is registering 80 mph and I stick my hand in the air to feel the force of the wind.
-Whoa!
-It’s strong.
+I estimate that I’d have another 2-3 minutes to go before we hit 4000 ft.
+And maybe another 2-3 minutes to reach 5000 ft, when I will climb out of my seat and out of the plane.

 But how did we get here and why am I climbing out of an airplane while it was in the air?
 Let’s start with a little history lesson.
 Or you can skip to Making The Wing Walk to skip all that and my lead-up to the actual experience.
-I’ve also created a companion piece going in depth into the training and how you try out wing walking for yourself.
-You can find a link at the bottom of the story as well.

 The Art Of Wing Walking

-Not long after the Wright Brothers invented the airplane did the entrepreneurial minds of the time began concocting up plans to entertain the masses while promoting flying and airplanes in general.
 Daring pilots began performing aerial stunts across the countries, one-upping each other, for fame and a bit of fortune.
 Eventually, it got to the point where the stunts involved the pilot themselves and not just the plane.

-The story goes that a U.S. Army Air Service pilot named Ormer Locklear would walk onto the wings of his plane during training to fix mechanical issues mid-air without having to land.
 He would later go on to be one of the first daredevil to perform stunts to the public as part of the “barnstorming” aerial show movement of the 1920s.
 He would also eventually meet his end during a wing walking stunt.

 From a practical standpoint, wing walkers were also used to perform mid-air refueling for the U.S. Air Corps, walking with a fuel pack from one plane to another to refuel and allow for longer distance flights.